deepset-ai/haystack-home/content/_index.md

   features:
     title: Why Teams Choose Haystack for their AI Workflows
     items:
-      - title: Build Transparent, Customizable AI Systems
+      - title: Build Transparent, Context Engineered AI Systems
         icon: /images/icons/star-icon.svg
         text: |
-          Orchestrate every step of your AI agent, from retrieval to reasoning to tool use.
+          Orchestrate every step of your AI agent, from retrieval to reasoning to memory and tool use.

           Haystack’s modular framework gives you full visibility to inspect, debug, and optimize every decision your AI makes.